Islamic New Year 1444H | Maal Hijrah | Awal Muharram | Hijri New Year

 Image Credit: Anas Miah on Unsplash

 The Islamic New Year is a great time for us to look at the Hijri Calendar.
-The term "Hijri" comes from the Arabic word "Hijrah" which translates to departure or migration.
-This relates to the time when Prophet Muhammad SAW along with his companions migrated from Mecca to the oasis town of Yathrib, known today as Medina.
-This migration was due to the Prophet SAW facing an intent of assassination in Mecca.
+The term "Hijri" comes from the Arabic word "Hijrah," which translates to departure or migration.
+This relates to the time when Prophet Muhammad SAW, along with his companions, migrated from Mecca to the oasis town of Yathrib, known today as Medina.
+This migration was due to the Prophet SAW facing an intent of assassination in Mecca (Makkah).

 The history of the migration of the Prophet SAW and his companions is directly related to the Islamic Hijri Calendar as it is the epoch in the calendar.
-Coinciding to the number of years that have passed since the migration from Mecca to Medina.
-For example, this year, 1443H means that it has been 1443 years since the migration taken by our Prophet SAW with his companions.
+Coinciding with the years that have passed since the migration from Mecca to Medina.
+For example, this year, 1445H means that it has been 1445 years since the migration taken by our Prophet SAW with his companions.

 Hijri and The Gregorian Calendar